Welcome to the Department of Science, Technology, Engineering and Mathematics!

 The department emphasizes the utilization of technology in most of its courses to help facilitate and greatly enhance your learning experience.
 Many courses are recorded and posted online for students to review material taught in class from any location.
 Several courses utilize online homework systems, so you have instant feedback and can determine when you need to seek further assistance from your professor.
 Many courses incorporate application programs to assist your understanding and help solve problems.

 All major students are advised by professors in their discipline.
 This enables you to receive excellent advice regarding course choices as you move through your degree program.
 In addition, your advisors can help you make important career choices and help you securing your next position after graduation.

 All of our students engage in research relevant to their interests in either our senior seminar or capstone experiences.
 Students are encouraged to participate in summer research or internship experiences to complement their studies at UIU.

 Upper Iowa graduates can become software and web developers, database and security analysts, network administrators.
 Those skills are in high demand and frequently rated as top jobs by US news and Forbes.

 In the 21st century economy, students in mathematics may be studying actuarial science, cellular automata for modeling in the life sciences, graphs and networks with applications to computing, or the mathematics of finance, to name only a few of the possible applications.
 In traditional areas such as teaching, there is projected to be a great demand for secondary teachers of Mathematics in the United States over the next decade.

-Upper Iowa University offers a variety of undergraduate degrees related to mathematics.
+Upper Iowa University offers a variety of undergraduate degrees related to STEM.
 Consider the options, and discuss them with your advisor, to find the program of study that is right for you.